BLY-Coder/bly-coder.github.io/_posts/2024-07-04-eCPPTv3-Review-EN.md

 The primary difference between **eCPPTv3** and its predecessor, **eCPPTv2**, lies in its focus:

 - **eCPPTv3**: Primarily focuses on Active Directory exploitation, a critical component in many corporate infrastructures.
 This includes advanced techniques to compromise AD environments, escalate privileges, and move laterally within networks.
+The test takes 24 hours.

 - **eCPPTv2**: In contrast, eCPPTv2 emphasized pivoting, using a compromised system as a springboard to reach other systems within the network.
 However, eCPPTv3 reduces this emphasis in favor of techniques related to Active Directory.
+The exam lasted 14 days, one week to do the lab and another week to do the report.

 This evolution reflects current security needs where protecting and exploiting Active Directory plays a crucial role in identity and access management within organizations.